Montessori Preschools for Nurturing the Overall Personality of a Child

 Montessori Preschools for Nurturing the Overall Personality of a Child - Playgarden Online

-BY Miss Julia January 23, 2023 online Montessori preschool, online preschool
+BY Miss Julia January 23, 2023 Montessori, online preschool

-Lots of questions come up when it comes to picking a model of education for your children.
-Whether choosing the classroom or online preschool, one of the important questions that come up is what course works best with both your family and personal values.
-“What do I want my child to get out of their educational experience?
+Lots of questions come up when it comes to picking a model of education for your little one.
+Whether choosing the classroom, online preschool, or even homeschool preschool, one of the most important questions is: what way works best with both your family and your family’s personal values — “What do I want my child to get out of their educational experience?
 What are the goals?
 What is important?”

-Montessori preschool teachers are curious by nature, there is no better way to connect with young students than through curiosity and exploration of everything we are surrounded by.
-The goal as teachers is to be able to send students into the world feeling independent and confident in themselves, excited to try new things, and to care about other people.
+Montessori preschool teachers are curious by nature; there is no better way to connect with young students than through curiosity and exploration of everything that surrounds us.
+Our goal as teachers is to be able to send students into the world feeling independent and confident in themselves, excited to try new things, and able to care about other people.

-Online Montessori preschool is built around cultivating independence, allowing students to explore the world around them freely and safely.
-They get to build a community in the classroom, solve problems, and, most importantly, play and learn.
+Online Montessori preschool and Montessori homeschool are built around cultivating independence — allowing students to explore the world around them freely and safely.
+They get to build a community in their classroom, solve problems, and, most importantly, play and learn!

 Kindness

 The Montessori classroom is filled with time practicing kindness spontaneously, with many opportunities to work together, especially when it gets challenging.
-Books are read telling stories about difficult situations that characters are in, and little ones get to see how they are handled from the character’s perspective.
-Inviting the little ones into the story gives them a chance to share what they might do if they were in the character’s position.
-Find more books that explore social-emotional learning on our online Montessori preschool here.
+Books are read telling stories about difficult situations that characters are in, and little ones get to see how they are handled from that character’s perspective.
+Inviting the little ones into the story gives them a chance to share what they might do if they were in the character’s position, even in a Montessori homeschool classroom!

 In the classroom or on the playground, conflict is bound to arise.
-Real-life experience can be a great learning experience, getting to teach in the moment how we handle emotions and communicate with someone who does not agree with us.
-Most importantly, learning how they can disagree with each other and still have respect for one another.
+Real-life experience can be a great learning experience; getting to teach in the moment how to handle emotions and communicate with someone who does not agree with us are very important lessons to learn.
+Most importantly, through Montessori homeschool, we can all learn how we can disagree with each other and still have respect for one another.

-Telling them what to say can be helpful when first learning how to solve the issues at hand.
+Telling a child exactly what to say in a situation can be helpful when first learning how to solve the issues at hand.
 If appropriate, it can be a lesson for the whole class, working through a problem together without singling out anyone.

 Powerful Work Ethic

-Intrinsic motivation, or engaging in an activity for satisfaction, is the main focus in the Montessori classroom.
+Intrinsic motivation, or engaging in an activity for satisfaction, is the main focus in the Montessori classroom and Montessori homeschool curriculum.
 Extrinsic motivation, or engaging with the expectation of a prize, can be helpful with cleaning up in the classroom or household chores.
 However, material rewards do not typically build the motivation to care for others.

-The real world does not have tests, grade your work, or give out rewards, so why teach children material motivation and then flip a switch once they are adults?
-Getting gold stars does not compare to the feeling of having a teacher tell you how smart you are or how proud they are of your growth.
-Knowing what they can improve on and celebrating their strengths is more fulfilling than a sticker or a lollipop by itself.
+The real world does not have tests, graded work, or give out rewards, so why use material motivation with little ones and then expect them to flip a switch once they are adults?
+Getting gold stars does not compare to the feeling of having a teacher tell you how proud they are of your growth.
+Knowing what they can improve on and celebrating their strengths in their homeschool preschool classroom is more fulfilling for a child than a sticker or a lollipop by itself.

-Montessori students, in the classroom and in online preschool, are practicing problem-solving, exploring their passions, and making meaningful observations.
+Montessori students, in the classroom and in homeschool preschool, are constantly practicing problem-solving, exploring their passions, and making meaningful observations.

 Creativity

-Creativity is explored in the online Montessori preschool approach through the arts, whenever possible, and through allowing them to solve their own problems.
+Creativity is explored in the Montessori homeschool preschool approach through the arts, whenever possible, and through allowing them to solve their own problems.

-Art is integrated into the curriculum in many ways, some include:
+Art is integrated into the curriculum in many ways, some of which include:

 -Using non-traditional methods to paint: fingers, bubblewrap, droppers, etc.

--Music and singing is used everyday to teach lessons
+-Music and singing used everyday to teach lessons

 -Learning about famous influential artists

-Solving problems is the other way we teach little ones to get creative.
-We encourage them to use their ever-growing brains to think about how to go about more difficult situations.
-We give them information and lessons, but when problems arise, we guide them but do not give them the solution.
+Problem solving and critical thinking are other ways we teach little ones to get creative.
+We encourage them to use their ever-growing brains to think about how to go about more difficult situations than they might find in a Montessori homeschool classroom.
+We give them information and lessons, but when potential problems arise, we guide them (but do not give them) the solution.
 This is key in fostering forward thinking.

 Joyful Learning

 Creativity and intrinsic motivation are the key ingredients to help cultivate joyful learning.
-With the safe environment of a Montessori classroom, or online Montessori classroom, and the engaging activities that live there, little ones cannot help but enjoy learning.
+With the safe environment of a Montessori classroom, or Montessori homeschool classroom, and the engaging activities that live there, little ones cannot help but enjoy learning in-person or through homeschool preschool.

 If learning is not an enjoyable experience, why would we want to do it in the first place?
 Montessori teachers are dedicated to helping little ones become people who love to learn and hold on to that love of learning throughout their lives.